French battleship Richelieu: Battle of Dakar

 Richelieu returned fire at 09:40, but her No. 7 gun was destroyed by a shell that detonated in the barrel and the No. 8 gun was also badly damaged.
 This was first traced to the use of the remanufactured propellant from Strasbourg, but a later inquiry in 1941 found the explosions were caused by a flaw in the design of the shell base.
 Guns 5 and 6 remained in action but failed to score any hits.
-At 09:57, one of Richelieus secondary guns hit Barham.
+At 09:57, one of Richelieu's secondary guns hit Barham.
 In return, the British ships inflicted only minor splinter damage before breaking off at 10:07.
 The French had counted some 160 shells landing near the ship.
 The French laid smoke screens to obscure Richelieu before the British returned to the action at 12:53, initially targeting a destroyer before bombarding the port for the next 30 minutes.
 Richelieu was not hit and, from 12:56, she fired guns 5 and 6 at the British cruisers, quickly straddling one of them and convincing them to disengage.
 She fired four 380 mm shells at Barham at 13:11–13:12 but failed to score a hit, though both British battleships were hit several times by coastal batteries.
 After disengaging for the day, de Gaulle decided to abandon the operation, but Cunningham convinced him to allow a final attempt the next morning.
 In the meantime, Marzin decided to transfer the crews from turret 2 to turret 1, which also required moving the shells and propellant between magazines.